iamserda/iamserda/README.md

 - 👋 Hi, I’m [@iamserda](https://twitter.com/iamserda)
 - 👀 I’m interested in Software Engineering, Distributed Systems, Scalability, Algorithms, Data Structures...
 - Other interests are: Applied ML/AI, Economics, Finance, FinTech, a good cold brew(both java or ipa instances).
-- 🌱 I’m currently working using Python, some backend framework like Flask or Django and deploy Dockerized microservices on AWS/GCP/Azure/OpenShift.
+- 🌱 I’m currently building backend services using Python with frameworks like Flask and Django to dockerized and deployed on cloud services like AWS, GCP, Azure, OpenShift.
 - 📫 How to reach me: X: [@iamserda](https://twitter.com/iamserda)

 <!---